When I was shopping for a BMW S 1000 R, I always remember that one seller was selling it to keep her other bike — a BMW R nineT.

 Alternatives to the BMW R nineT Series

-So, you want a stylish throwback, but don’t necessarily want an R nineT, do you?
+So, you want a stylish throwback, but don’t necessarily want an R nineT?

 Luckily, “classic” machines made a bit of a comeback in the last five years.
-If you narrow the field to air-cooled, upright motorcycles… frankly, choices are a little slim.
-But broadening to include watercooled gives a few more options.
+If you narrow the field to air/oil-cooled, upright motorcycles… frankly, choices are a little slim.
+But broadening to include liquid-cooled gives a few more options.

 Alternative 1: Triumph 1200 series

 Firstly, if you’re buying a BMW, you’ve probably eyed a Triumph.
-I’d head straight for the Triumph 1200 series, including the Triumph Speed Twin, Triumph Thruxton RS, and the Triumph Scrambler 1200.
+I’d head straight for the Triumph 1200 series, including the Triumph Speed Twin (which I didn’t really like, but which you might!), Triumph Thruxton RS, and the Triumph Scrambler 1200.

-The Triumph 1200 series uses a 1200cc parallel twin with a 270 degree crank.
-They’re water-cooled, but still stylish, modern, and classic looking.
+The Triumph 1200 series uses a 1200cc parallel twin with a 270-degree crank.
+They’re liquid-cooled, but still stylish, modern, and classic looking.
 The peak power they produce is a little lower, but these kinds of bikes are more about mid-range grunt, character, and aesthetics than they are about outright power.

 Alternative 2: Ducati Scrambler 1100 series

-Another alternative is the Ducati Scrambler 1100.
+Another alternative to the BMW R nineT is the Ducati Scrambler 1100.
 The Scrambler 1100 does have that “Scrambler” name, but it comes in a variety of configurations, including the Sport and Pro Sport configurations with Öhlins front suspension.

 –> See my full guide to the Ducati Scrambler 1100 series to understand all the variations.